PedanticHacker/ReChess/README.md

 # ReChess

-## What is this?
+## What's this?

-ReChess is an app for playing chess against a chess engine.
+ReChess is an app for playing chess against a UCI chess engine.

 ## In what programming language is ReChess written?